1. Beause I have a great affection for silliness (and sometimes experimental sound stuff can feel a little stuffy).

 Which Spirits do you work with?

-I have worked with a number of different entities over the years, I’ve felt particularly drawn to or inspired by Baphomet, Choronzon, Eris, Kali, the Great Serpent, the Spirit of Plastic, Green Tara, Tiamat, Unknown Entity and Washing Machine.
+I have worked with a number of different entities over the years, I’ve felt particularly drawn to or inspired by Baphomet, Choronzon, Eris, Kali, Santa Muerte, the Great Serpent, the Spirit of Plastic, Green Tara, Tiamat, Unknown Entity and Washing Machine.
 Plastic and Washing Machine function as experiments in the idea of urban or industrial shamanism/animism.
 I’ve done a lot of work with ‘Unknown Entity’ as part of an exploration of dada or ‘anti’ magick in the last few years.
 Magick without results!
 Ritual without intent!
 An alternative to the results oriented, patriarchal-hedonistic stream of magick.
 A life affirming action, in the way that Dada had a life-affirming, anti-dogmatic stance.

 Isn’t Choronzon a scary evil demon?